-- (1) Application Form: The Application Form is available at the respective country's JICA office or the Embassy of Japan. - (2) Job/Country Report: These documents will be used both during selection process and the training period.
+- 1 letter of the participant's consent to bear economic and physical risks - 2 letter of consent from the participant's supervisor - 3 doctor's letter with agreement of his/her training participation Please ask National Staffs in JICA office for the details. - (2) Job/Country Report: These documents will be used both during selection process and the training period.
 The forms are attached to this General Information as ANNEX.
 Please fill out and submit them together with the Application Form mentioned above.